 Welcome to the cradle of gulyás.
-Known around the world as goulash, this rich stew is made of meat and vegetable, and seasoned with paprika.
+Known around the world as goulash, this rich stew is made of meat and vegetables, generously seasoned with paprika.
 Although beef is used commonly, you can also find gulyás made from pork, chicken and even a few vegetarian and vegan versions.
 The golden rule is to use paprika as the main seasoning spice.
-Hungarians are proud of their gulyás and love having the stew served with tiny egg noodles called csipetke, straight from a cast iron cauldron.
+Hungarians are proud of their gulyás and love having the stew served with tiny egg noodles called csipetke, straight from a cast-iron cauldron.

-As you can guess by now, paprika is widely used in Hungary and to make this dish, rosy and flavourful sweet paprika is the spice of choice for the creamy sauce which the chicken meat is simmered in it for over an hour.
+As you can guess by now, paprika is widely used in Hungary.
+To make chicken paprikás, rosy and flavourful sweet paprika is the spice of choice for the creamy sauce which the chicken meat is simmered in for over an hour.
 Serving chicken paprikash with anything other than egg dumplings called nokedli is highly frowned upon.

-Where to try: Paprika Jancsi (Ráday u.
-16)
+Paprika Jancsi (Ráday u.
+16) is our firm favourite.

 Lecsó (pronounced lech-o) is a vegetable stew with tomatoes, yellow peppers and onions seasoned with salt and a generous amount of either sweet or hot paprika powder.
 Served with bread and often with a scoop of sour cream, this is a must-try dish for vegetarians visiting Budapest.